MARXdown/MARXdown.github.io/documentation.md

 author:
 ---

-We're interested in building light weight, minimal reading editions of key  texts with the goal of being accessible, legible, and held in common.
-Help to create a critical reading guide and supplemental historical and sociological study, in one easily accessible and user-friendly interface to which anyone may contribute.
+**We're interested in exploring new ways to build light weight, minimal reading editions of key Marxist texts that are multi-layered, legible, flexible, and held in common**

+The goal is to cooperate together to create critical reading guides and supplemental historical and sociological studies, in an easily accessible and user-friendly interface to which anyone may contribute.

 **Getting Started with Annotating the Text**